 Creating a mood board is a great way to organize visual inspiration and set the tone for your next story.
 The steps are relatively straightforward — gather visuals, categorize and refine, edit for final look.

 Next, go online or get creative offline by collecting images and artifacts that will help you accurately capture the look and feel of your project.
-These images and materials can be collected through photography, other mood boards, other films, anywhere you find inspiration.
+These images and materials can be collected through photography, mood board examples, films, anywhere you find inspiration.

-Some writer mood boards might include book covers and graphic art to evoke the tone present in the story, as well as quotes from well-known works or even personal musings which could reference character motivations and story arcs.
+Some writer mood boards might include book covers and graphic art to evoke the tone present in the story.
+Or perhaps quotes from well-known works or personal musings which could reference character motivations and story arcs.

 Additionally, items like magazine cutouts, photographs of people or locations, fabric swatches, anything that can be cut out of a book or magazine can help spark new story elements that might not have been thought up otherwise.